USFCS-Fall2023/assignment-5-hmms-bayesian-networks-and-decisions-yaominzh/readme_answersheet.md

 Do you agree with this assessment?
 How might we rethink our relationship with AI and with technology in order to avoid these potential negative outcomes?

 Now paste this last question into ChatGPT and include its response.
 How do you compare its output to your own?

+# Reflection

+- In this assignment 5, we have two questions about analysing ChatGPT's output.
+ChatGPT is getting more and more powerful.
+As we evaluated in assignment 1, ChatGPT is good at